|Nutritional Guidelines (per serving)|

 Add salsa or hot sauce as you like, you may like this dish with a spicy salsa fresca or a drizzle of chile citrus sauce for real zing.
 They are also best served with warm corn tortillas, although you may enjoy them with some hot buttered toast, too.

 Cut off and discard the stem end of the shallot.
 Cut it in half, letting the in-tact stem end hold each half together.
 Remove and discard the papery peel.
-Make horizontal cuts into the shallot, then cuts running from the stem end, then finely chop it into a dice, using that stem end to hold it.
+Make horizontal cuts into the shallot, then cuts running from the stem end, then finely chop it (dice), using that stem end to hold it.
 Discard the stem end when you're done.

 Crack open the eggs into a medium bowl.
 Whisk to beat the whites and yolks together thoroughly.
 Sprinkle in the salt and whisk to combine.